-This post will show you how to make Sugar Free Banana Muffins that are tasty and healthy!
+This article will show you how to make Sugar Free Banana Muffins that are tasty and healthy!
 I make these muffins for my son every other week and he eats one every single day for breakfast.
 This sugar free banana muffin recipe is nutritious and delicious with no added sugar at all - not maple syrup, nor honey.
-It suffers no loss of texture or taste as a result of the low sugar content.
+They are so soft and moist and they suffer no loss of texture or taste as a result of the low sugar content.

 - Moist and tender muffins - this recipe makes muffins that are moist and soft even though they contain ZERO sugar.